Ex-rebel frontrunner in Colombian vote, could shake US ties

 Associated Press

-BOGOTA, Colombia (AP) — Fabian Espinel last year helped organize roadblocks where young people protested against police violence and government plans to increase taxes on lower income Colombians.
+BOGOTA, Colombia (AP) — Fabian Espinel last year helped organize concerts in the streets of Bogotá, as young people protested against police violence and government plans to increase taxes on lower income Colombians.
 Now, as his country heads into its presidential election Sunday, he walks the streets of the capital’s working-class sectors handing out flyers and painting murals in support of Gustavo Petro, the front-runner candidate who could become Colombia’s first leftist head of state.

 “Young people in this country are stuck.
 We hope Petro can change that.” said Espinel, who lost his job as an event planner during the pandemic and received no compensation from his company.
 “We need an economic model that is different than the one that has been failing us for years.”